How to Measure the ROI of Knowledge Management

 • Average decrease in work errors

-• Increase of contributions, comments, questions, and answers in knowledge engagement platform
+• Increase in contributions, comments, questions, and answers in the knowledge engagement platform

 • Bottom line revenue increases